-I have worked on the MS platform for years and I finally see a lot of potential building cross-platform application in .NET core.
+I have worked on the MS platform for years and I finally see a lot of potential building cross-platform applications in .NET core.
 The time is also apt with apt maturity levels of various technologies that are ideal for micro-services based development of cloud-native applications.
-I thus decided to try setting up visual studio to allow developers to debug their .NET applications via visual studio on a docker based container.
-There is a lot of information online (you can find some of links under references below), however some of the issues faced by me required me to take some unconventional methods/steps.
+I thus decided to try setting up Visual Studio to allow developers to debug their .NET applications via Visual Studio on a docker based container.
+There is a lot of information online (you can find some of the links under references below), however some of the issues faced by me required me to take some unconventional methods/steps.

 Following are the main issues I uncovered: